Distance: 8 km

 View Fullscreen Map

 From Whitehorse, drive south to the Carcross Cutoff and turn right onto the South Klondike Highway.
-After 71 km you will reach Canadian Customs.
+After 71 km you will reach Canada Customs.
 Another 12 km past customs there is a pull-out on the right-hand side of the road.
 The pull-out has a lake below it with a waterfall entering from the other side.
+This is the same parking lot as for the Feather Peak hike.
 There is an avalanche information sign in the parking lot.

 In the winter this is a really nice snowshoe and Nordic ski tour, suitable for even cross country skiing depending on the snow.
 The area is heavily used by snowmobiles, so there may often be a hard packed trail.